Book about Holocaust banned in Tennessee school district

 “It’s hard for this generation, these kids don’t even know 9/11, they were not even born,” Goodin said.
 “Are the words objectionable?
 Yes, there is no one that thinks they aren’t.
 But by taking away the first part, it’s not changing the meaning of what he is trying to portray.”

-Randi Weingarten, the Jewish president of the American Federation of Teachers, which does not play a role in McMinn County, noted the timing of the news on Twitter.
-Thursday is International Holocaust Remembrance Day.
+Randi Weingarten, the president of the American Federation of Teachers, which does not play a role in McMinn County, noted the timing of the news on Twitter.
+Weingarten, who is Jewish, pointed out that Thursday is International Holocaust Remembrance Day.

 “Yes it is uncomfortable to talk about genocide, but it is our history and educating about it helps us not repeat this horror,” Weingarten said.